How to Make Your Boat Go Faster and Improve Team Performance

 • Building trust – because you’re having a very open conversation

-• In a very shared way – your people will be shaping the conversation, so you get more buy in and engagement
+• Moving people to action – in a shared way.
+People will be shaping the conversation, so you’ll get more buy in and engagement

 1. Government Agency Reorganisation